Can I buy additional cover for my bed & breakfast or guest house?

 There’s also the question of whether the property you’re looking to rent out is your main residence.
 Insurers will want to know if you live at the rented-out property full time or if you’re solely renting it out to guests.

-You might need to look for a specialised policy to add extra cover if you want to use your home as an Airbnb.
+You will need a specialised policy to add extra cover if you want to use your home as a host.
+Find out more and get a quote for using your home as an Airbnb.

 Types of home insurance